radiantly/Invisiwind/README.md

 #### Is it possible to see a preview of the screen on my side?

-You can use something like OBS's Windowed projector.

 <details>
-<summary>Preview</summary>
+<summary>You can use something like OBS's Windowed projector.</summary>

 ![Windowed Projector](./demo/win-projector.png)

-*Tip: you can hide this window from view too*
+_Tip: you can hide this window from view too._

 </details>

 #### Could I automatically hide windows using a hotkey?

 Yes!
 In the zip bundle you'll find a AutoHotkey script that hides windows when you press Ctrl+J. Feel free to customize.

+## Contributing

+Feel free to open an issue/PR if you find a bug or would like to contribute!